 Some potential track classes have restricted numbers so that early registration is essential.
 Some are traditionally so heavily subscribed that there are waiting lists set up as much as two years ahead of the course offering.
-To avoid disappointments and limited class availability, please see the undergraduate advisor and coordinator (Heather.J.Palmer@utah.edu@utah.edu).
+To avoid disappointments and limited class availability, please see the undergraduate advisor and coordinator.